- » Account Request

 Check out our Top 10 Security Measures to make sure you're doing everything you can to help keep your information secure.

 Recommendations and background information on the mechanisms that HSU uses to protect your information from unauthorized use are available here.

 In addition to resisting phishing and social engineering lures, one of the best ways to secure yourself against unauthorized access to your accounts is to create and maintain strong passwords.
 Check here for hints and tips on creating passwords that work.

 HSU has implemented an overarching identity management system for access to on-campus computer systems.
 When a student, staff, or faculty member officially enters the university population, they are provided with a unique HSU User Name and accounts are automatically created on systems based on their university role.
 The HSU User Name is also the individual's HSU email address before the @ symbol.
 Users are able to set their passwords and manage other issues around identity management through the Account Center.

 All users are required to change their HSU password regularly as part of a larger effort to make campus computing systems more secure and to comply with Federal, State, and CSU policies and standards.
-Users receiving an email informing them that their HSU password is scheduled to expire, they must go to the Account Center and change the password before the expiration date.
+Users receiving an email informing them that their HSU password is scheduled to expire, they must follow the instructions in the email to change their password as soon as possible.